rohitmanral/Bayesian-Unsupervised-Topic-Segmentation_Replica/README.md

 * The composite output document, as a single file composite.txt.
 * The script mixFiles.ipynb, mixFiles.py or mixFiles.sh (depending on whether it's a Python Notebook, Python script or bash script, respectively).
 * A text file comments.txt which includes the following:
-       * A comment noting how many segmentation markers there are for your two specific sample data files.
-       * A comment noting where the source documents come from.
-(This could just be two URLs.)
-       * A comment giving the results of processing the composite document  (i.e. the scores produced by the program) under the configuration dp.config.
-       * A brief note about whether the scores are what might be expected.
+i) A comment noting how many segmentation markers there are for your two specific sample data files. ii) A comment noting where the source documents come from.
+(This could just be two URLs.) iii) A comment giving the results of processing the composite document  (i.e. the scores produced by the program) under the configuration dp.config. iv) A brief note about whether the scores are what might be expected.
 * A screenshot of the output of the text segmentation program inside your VM.
 Once you run your script on the VM, run the following command; the screenshot should contain both the output of the file processing and the output of the command below: ping -c 1 www.theculinaryacademy.org && curl http://checkip.amazonaws.com